Table of Contents

 How People Describe This Pain Pattern

-This pattern occurs most of the time as a feeling of infection and sensitivity in the lower molars and bicuspids.
-Like its counterpart in the upper belly of the masseter, this referral creates that yucky, infected toothache feeling into the root of the tooth.
+Typically, this pattern occurs as a feeling of infection and sensitivity in the lower molars and bicuspids.
+Like its counterpart, in the upper belly of the masseter, this referral creates that yucky, infected toothache feeling into the tooth’s root.
 The trigger points are in the superficial masseter in the middle of the muscle belly, making the whole area sore.

 How You Activate and Intensify This Pain Pattern